What is the conversion rate?

 Can the conversion rates change?

-This conversion rate is set by the pension fund, which can change it as often as it likes.
+This conversion rate is set by the pension fund, which can change the percentage as often as it likes.
 For many funds, the rates today are over 5%, but a reduction to lower than 5% is foreseeable.

-To calculate the pension, the pension fund can either use the split or enveloping conversion rate.
-The result for the pension recipient may differ depending on the distribution of mandatory and extra-mandatory assets.
+If salary amounts are insured in the mandatory and the extra-mandatory pension, the pension fund can either use the split or enveloping conversion rate.
+The result for the pension recipient may differ depending on the distribution of mandatory and extra-mandatory retirement assets.
 Here are two calculated examples to illustrate the difference:

 A future pension recipient saved CHF 300,000 in pension fund assets.